Jo Baring is Director & Curator of the Ingram Collection.

 Maggi Hambling is a British contemporary painter and sculptor.

-Director of Artistic Programmes at the Royal Academy
+Tim Marlow is the Artistic Director of the Royal Academy of Arts.

 Art Historian and Curator

-Toby Treves, formerly a curator of twentieth century British art at Tate.
+Treves is currently Trustee of the Eduardo Paolozzi Foundation.
+He was formerly a curator of 20th century British art at the Tate.

 William Packer is a contemporary artist, and member of the New English Art Club.